Wales defeat disappointing England in Cardiff

 It is early days but this performance provided some optimism before the return warm-up fixture at Twickenham next Saturday.

-Wales' first-half display will be remembered for a dogged defensive effort with centre North proving crucial in denying England two tries.
+Wales' first-half display will be remembered for a dogged defensive effort with centre North proving crucial in denying England two tries and Aaron Wainwright shining at number eight.

 Borthwick will be concerned with England's inability to profit on their first-half dominance and the manner in which they allowed a second-half revival from the hosts as the visitors conceded 22 turnovers.

-Wasteful England
+Wasteful England miss opportunities

 This was the last chance for England players to shine before Borthwick announces his final selection - and not many will have made an impression.